-This guide will walk you through everything you need to know about fatal motorbike accidents.
+This guide will walk you through everything to know about fatal motorbike accidents.
 We will look at the impact fatal accidents have on people’s lives, the compensation options available to you, and who will investigate the claim.

 For more information on making a fatal accident claim, please don’t hesitate to get in touch.